Iowa Supreme Court reverses coach’s sexual exploitation conviction

 Since the ruling was released, there has been a strong response from education stakeholders to fix this legal loophole.
 On April 14, Governor Branstad issued a press release calling for legislative action to fix the loophole left by this ruling.

-State of Iowa v.
+See the full opinion: State of Iowa v.
 Patrick Ryan Nicoletto